In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 They will love you.

-And you will not have to convince them or even teach them to do any of these things because they’ll recognize how valuable you are and they won’t want to lose you.
+And you will not have to convince them or even teach them to do any of these things because they’ll recognize how valuable you are and they will not want to lose you.

 Holy Family, make our families like unto thine.